Radio host jailed for sedition in Hong Kong finds a home and freedom in Canada

 "I will continue to tell stories about Hong Kongers and I believe their voices shouldn't be forgotten," he said.

-"Hong Kong might be a small dot on the Earth, but we would like the rest of the world to know that if you keep playing with the devil, what happened to us could also happen to you."
+"Hong Kong might be a small dot on the Earth, but we would like the rest of the world to know that if you keep playing with the devil, what happened to us could also happen to you," Wan said.

-This report by The Canadian Press was first published May 20, 2023.